 And finally, those same scholarships and financial aid my husband and I received aren’t guaranteed come the time my toddler enters his college years.
 A big reason we received grants and aid was due to our parents’ financial constraints—my mom was a single mom with two children in college, and my husband’s parents weren’t rolling in the dough either.
 My husband and I, on the other hand, are probably right in that middle class trap where we’re not poor enough to qualify for aid but not rich enough to comfortably pay for everything.

 And so while our parents weren’t able to contribute much to my husband’s and my college years, we’re taking it upon ourselves to save a bit here and there for our toddler’s.
-We don’t make it a point to save the entire amount, but do try to contribute whenever we can.
+We don’t make it a point to save the entire amount, but do contribute whenever we can.

 I inserted a poll on the right sidebar of the blog asking whether you’re contributing to your children’s college funds.
 Below are the results: